-A sermon preached by Alastair Bolt at Chapel Street Methodist Church on 17 September 2017.
+A sermon preached by Roger Rule at Chapel Street Methodist Church on 16 September 2018.

 Listen to the sermon